Ginxss/tfds/README.md

 ### pop_max()
 *Runtime:* **O(log(n))**

-*Exceptions:* Throws a tf::exception if the tree is empty.
+*Exceptions:* Throws a tf::exception if the search tree is empty.

 Removes and returns the value with the biggest key:
 ```